-The Class of 2004 had a graduation rate of 82.5 percent.
-This is a 1.1 percentage point decrease from the Class of 2003 rate of 83.6 percent and a 0.7 percentage point increase over the Class of 2002 rate of 81.8 percent.
+The Class of 2005 had a graduation rate of 80.1 percent.
+This is a 2.4 percentage point decrease from the Class of 2004 rate of 82.5 percent and a 3.5 percentage point decrease over the Class of 2003 rate of 83.6 percent.

-1) 2003-2004 was the first year the Colorado Department of Education collected Student End of Year data for each individual student using the new State Assigned Student Identifier (SASID) system.
+Graduation Rate Note: Many districts and schools will note a decrease in the graduation rate reported for the 2004-2005 collection period compared to previous years.
+In most cases this decrease is due to the fact that 2003-2004 was the first year the Colorado Department of Education collected Student End of Year data for each individual student using the new State Assigned Student Identifier (SASID) system.
 Tracking students individually rather than in aggregate allows a more accurate accounting of students’ progress through the public education system than was possible under the old data collection method.
-The Colorado Department of Education expects this gradual decline in the graduation rate to continue over the next three years.
-The graduating Class of 2007 will be the first group of students tracked individually (via SASIDs) from 8th through 12th grade.
-Graduation rates should therefore stabilize after this three year adjustment period.
+The Colorado Department of Education expects this gradual decline in the graduation rate to continue over the next two years then level off after the class of 2007 graduates.
+The graduating class of 2007 will be the first group of students to graduate after being tracked individually (via SASIDs) during all four years of high school (9th – 12th grades).

 Who Is a Graduate?
 There is no statewide definition.
 In Colorado, local school boards are responsible for establishing the requirements for high school graduation.
 A graduate is a student who has met the requirements for the locally defined high school diploma.